Is a Correction Looming Ahead for Nikola Corporation (NKLA)

 Sponsored

-The average price from analysts is $19.63, which is $6.27 above the current price.
-NKLA currently public float of 185.84M and currently shorts hold a 24.87% ratio of that float.
-Today, the average trading volume of NKLA was 11.34M shares.
+The average price from analysts is $17.50.
+NKLA currently public float of 188.82M and currently shorts hold a 29.46% ratio of that float.
+Today, the average trading volume of NKLA was 12.34M shares.

 NKLA’s Market Performance